armscye/armscye/packages/module/README.md

 }
 ```

-The `register` method is the heart of the `Module`.
-It's responsible for registering any required configurations, settings, or dependencies necessary for the module to function correctly.
+The `register` method is a key part of the `Module` interface.
+It's responsible for registering configurations such as dependencies.

 **Usage notes**